meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

             $open_tag, recurse_if_code( $indent, $arg ), $close_tag;
         }
       } else {
-        # Concatinate all arguments between 1 pair of tags.
+        # Concatenate all arguments between 1 pair of tags.
         push @res,
           $open_tag, map( { recurse_if_code( $indent, $_ ) } @_ ), $close_tag;
       }
       return @res;
     }

-The code in XML_elem that implements the recursion is mixed in with the code that implements the distributive property.
-So, I refactored the recursion into the function recurse_if_code.
-The 'not root' argument is explained below.
+`XML_elem` implements the recursion and the distributive property.
+So, I re-factored the recursion into the function `recurse_if_code`.
+The `'not root'` argument is explained below.

     sub recurse_if_code{
       my $indent = shift;